 How to save on gear

 Looking to build up your backpacking gear closet?
 Ask friends to see if you can borrow their gear to try out different brands.
-The MEC Gear Swap and online marketplace sites are also good options to find deals.
+Secondhand online marketplace sites are also good options to find deals on used gear.

 Backpack for backpacking